HMS Scourge (1844): First commission

-Second Commission
+Second commission

 She was commissioned in April 1854 under Commander John Adams, RN for the West Coast of Africa as Flag Ship of the Squadron.
-She return to pay off on 28 November 1857.
+She returned to pay off on 28 November 1857.

-Third Commission
+Third commission

 She was commissioned for the last time on 28 June 1858 under Commander H.S.H.
 Prince Victor of Hohenlobe-Langenberg for service in the Mediterranean.
 Commander William Gore Jones, RN took command on 13 December 1859.
 She returned and paid off on 8 February 1862.